 Just two years later, Alan Emmott led the BCA to its first election victory, as he became Reeve and was joined by a unanimous BCA Council composed of five Aldermen, and one School Board member.
 For over 50 years, BCA has been successful in nominating more than 150 candidates who have been elected to municipal office in Burnaby.
 The BCA has held the Reeve’s or Mayor’s chair for almost 40 years, with Alan Emmott, Bob Prittie, Tom Constable, Bill Copeland, Doug Drummond and current Mayor Derek Corrigan being elected.
 Also, BCA has held a continuous majority on the School Board since 1983, and on Council since 1987.

-In 2011, the BCA made history when the citizens of Burnaby elected BCA candidates to fill all of Burnaby’s Council & School Board positions for the second time in a row.
+In 2014, the BCA made history when the citizens of Burnaby elected Burnaby Citizens Association candidates to fill all of Burnaby’s Council & School Board positions for the third time in a row.

 The Burnaby Citizens Association is:

 - Making Burnaby a leader in economic, environmental and social sustainability